Georgetown, Illinois: History

 Georgetown was established in 1826 and was platted by James Haworth with the length of a grapevine, although the first home was established in 1820 by Henry Johnson.
 The town may have been named after George Beckwith, since Danville had been named after Dan Beckwith; another possibility is that it was named after James Haworth's son George.
 The first post office was established in 1828.

 The Paris and Danville Railroad was built in 1871, and the "Interurban" started carrying passengers between Georgetown and Danville sometime after 1900.

 Geography

 Georgetown is located on Illinois Route 1 / U.S. Route 150 about 13 mi south of the county seat of Danville.
 According to the 2010 census, Georgetown has a total area of 0.14 sqmi, all land.

+At the southern part of the town, the Little Vermillion river runs through Georgetown, going over a dam at the southern end of the town's borders.